AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/update-project-owners-and-sponsors.md

  >[!TIP]
    >
-   >If the user you add is a System Administrator, they are not added to the Sharing list on the project.
+   >If the user you add as a Project Sponsor is a System Administrator, they are not added to the Sharing list of the project.

 1. Go to the Project you want to update.
 1. Click **Project Details** in the left panel.